siangling12/restaurant-reservation/README.md

 - You have been hired as a full stack developer at Periodic Tables, a startup that is creating a reservation system for fine dining restaurants.
 - The software is used only by restaurant personnel when a customer calls to request a reservation.
-- I deployed both the server [here](https://restaurant-reservation-bwet0n73e-sianglings-projects.vercel.app/dashboard).[here] (https://restaurant-reservation-1-duek.onrender.com).
+- I deployed both the server [here](https://restaurant-reservation-bwet0n73e-sianglings-projects.vercel.app/dashboard) and [here](https://restaurant-reservation-1-duek.onrender.com).

 ## Create a Reservation